A free monthly series outside by the river or inside the community room at the Dolores Public Library, Dolores, Colorado. Upcoming dates:

 What: a community song circle.

-When: We typically meet on Saturday or Sunday afternoons.
+When: We meet on Saturday afternoons during cooler months and Saturday mornings during warmer months, usually on the second or third Saturday of each month.
 I announce dates and times on this webpage.
 Subscribe below to receive notice of future dates.

-What to bring for in-person circles: Please dress in layers and bring a sun hat.
+What to bring: Please dress in layers and bring a sun hat.
 Plus water and water bottle to stay hydrated.

 Who: hosted by Jan Estep, open to anyone who loves to sing.

 Exchange: The monthly song circle at the Dolores Public Library is offered freely.
 My other circles are offered on a sliding scale of $10 to $25, pay what you can.
-(This amount includes the fees that Eventbrite collects on each ticket sale.)
 Feel free to email me if cost is a barrier and we can work something out.

 Questions: use the Contact page or email me directly at jestep@umn.edu